 - Laundry supplies (machines are located in the residence hall and are free to use however detergent, dryer sheets, etc., are not provided).

-When you arrive on campus, check in at the residence hall (view interactive campus map).
+When you arrive on campus, check-in at the residence hall (view interactive campus map).
 If you will be parking your car on campus during Math Camp, you will need a parking pass.
 A survey will be sent out via e-mail asking if a student requires a residential parking pass.
 Students must indicate they will need a parking pass on that survey in order to receive the parking pass for the duration of camp.
-Non-residential students should check in at the residence hall to receive a temporary commuter parking pass.
+Non-residential students should check-in at the residence hall to receive a temporary commuter parking pass.
 Please understand that parking passes provided during Math Camp are only effective for the dates of Math Camp.
-Students will need to purchase parking passes for the fall semester if they are planning on keeping their car on campus, the pass used for Math Camp is only valid during the duration of Camp.
+Students will need to purchase parking passes for the fall semester if they are planning on keeping their car on campus, the pass used for Math Camp is only valid during the duration of the program.